 '''

-procedure P with

-Global =>

 (Input => (X1, X2, X3),

 -- variables read but not written by P (same as 'in' parameters)

 In_Out => (Y1, Y2, Y3),

 -- variables read and written by P (same as 'in out' parameters)

 Output => (Z1, Z2, Z3));

 -- variables initialized by P (same as 'out' parameters)

 '''

 The use of Global contracts is not mandatory.
 However, whenever a contract is provided, it must be correct and complete: that is, it must mention every global variable accessed by the subprogram with the correct mode.
-Similarly to subprogram parameter modes, global contracts are checked by the tool in flow analysis mode and checks and warnings are issued in case of non-conformance.
-To verify manually supplied global contracts, run GNATprove in flow analysis mode by selecting the SPARK $\rightarrow$ Examine File menu, selecting the flow mode in the GPS panel, checking the Do not report warnings box, uncheck the Report checks proved box, and clicking Execute.
+Similar to subprogram parameter modes, data-dependency contracts are checked by the tool in flow analysis mode and checks and warnings are issued in case of nonconformance.
+To verify manually supplied data-dependency contracts, run GNAT prove in flow analysis mode by selecting the $SPARK \rightarrow Examine\ File$ menu, selecting the flow mode in the GPS panel, checking the flow not report warnings box, unchecking the flow proved box, and clicking flow flow

-Global contracts are described more completely in the SPARK User's Guide: http://docs.adacore.com/spark2014-docs/ html/ug/en/source/subprogram\contracts.html#data-dependencies.
+Global contracts are described more completely in the SPARK User's Guide: http://docs.adacore.com/spark2014-docs/html/ug/en/source/subprogram_contracts.html#data-dependencies.